JohnSnowLabs/spark-nlp/python/README.md

 | 1.5.x       |YES             |NO           |NO           |NO           |NO           |

 - Starting 3.0.0 release, the default `spark-nlp` and `spark-nlp-gpu` pacakges are based on Scala 2.12 and Apache Spark 3.x by default.

-- Starting the 3.0.0 release, we support all major releases of Apache Spark 2.3.x, Apache Spark 2.4.x, Apache Spark 3.0.x, Apache Spark 3.1.x, and Apache Spark 3.2.x

 Find out more about `Spark NLP` versions from our [release notes](https://github.com/JohnSnowLabs/spark-nlp/releases).